-Very early on in my tenure as a special education teacher I realized that I needed a flexible curriculum–that is to say, work material I could quickly edit and therefore adapt for a diverse group of struggling learners.
+Very early on in my tenure as a special education teacher I realized that I needed a a wide and flexible curriculum–that is to say, various and variable work material I could quickly edit and therefore adapt for a diverse group of struggling learners.
 I began typing text, and I’ve not stopped yet.
 Mark’s Text Terminal, as much as anything, exists as a vehicle for distributing to other teachers the materials I’ve developed.
 My motive in one respect is entirely selfish: I’m interested in peer review of these materials, which is why, as I say on the About Weekly Texts page, I seek, beg for, nag after, wheedle, entreat, and plead for teachers’ comments on this material.

 In my teaching practice, I seek to assist students first and foremost in developing their understanding of their own learning styles–I want students to learn how they learn.
 But I also focus heavily on literacy issues in the fullest sense of the term.
 Everything our students do in school they do using the medium of language.
 Without a solid working knowledge of the English language, students will–and do, in my experience–find school a miserable experience indeed.
 I work to assist struggling readers from basic phonemic awareness to advanced comprehension; I teach writing from basic declarative sentences to synthetic research papers.
 I work to build the vocabularies students need to understand what they hear in class, and what they need to say in class.

 That’s Mark’s Text Terminal in a nutshell.
 The materials I post here are for teachers’ use.
 All the materials I write and post here are copyrighted–please don’t sell them for your own gain.